-- Using Planning Graphs for Heuristic Estimation - The planning graph is polynomial in size (hence tractable to compute) - The planning graph can be used to estimate the cost to go from a current state s to the goal, serving as a heuristic. - If any goal literal fails to appear in the final level of the planning graph, then the problem is unsolvable.
+Using Planning Graphs for Heuristic Estimation

+- The planning graph is polynomial in size (hence tractable to compute) - The planning graph can be used to estimate the "cost to go" from a current state s to the goal, serving as a heuristic. - If any goal literal fails to appear in the final level of the planning graph, then the problem is unsolvable.

-• Level-cost
+Level-cost

-- Cost of attaining any goal g_i from a state s as the level at which g_i first appears in the planning graph constructed from the initial state s.
+• Cost of attaining any goal g_i from a state s as the level at which g_i first appears in the planning graph constructed from the initial state s.

-- Cost of attaining Multiple Goals
+Heuristic Cost of Attaining Conjunctive Goals

-- Max-level heuristic

-- Level-sum heuristic

-- Set level heuristics